 It’s not easy to remember all the names, location and type (warm or cold) of ocean currents – without the right guidance.
 UPSC often ask questions in Prelims and Mains from the topic of ocean currents.
 So, what is the short-cut approach to learn fast?
 Well, wait and see.

 ClearIAS has prepared a mind map from the above map.
-We have shown the major current systems in the three oceans – Atlantic ocean, Indian ocean and Pacific ocean – from left to right.
+We have shown the major current systems in the three oceans – Atlantic ocean, Indian Ocean and Pacific ocean – from left to right.
 Continents are represented in ‘Green’, warm ocean currents in ‘Red’, and cold ocean currents in ‘Blue’.
 Hope it’s easy now!

 What are the points to remember?

 - There are gyres in each of the oceans – The Pacific, Atlantic and Indian ocean.
-(Any large system of rotating ocean current, particularly those involved with large wind movements is called as a Gyre.).
+(Any large system of rotating ocean current, particularly those involved with large wind movements is called a Gyre.).

 - Current direction: In general, currents in the northern hemisphere travel in the clockwise direction in a gyre, while currents in southern hemisphere travel in the anti-clockwise direction ( the only exception is the current direction in the Indian ocean, which changes seasonally.)